Stencils for walls - Our top 10 Stencilling Tips

-Here's our top 10 list of essentials required to achieve success with your stencilling projects:
+Here's our top 10 step by step list of essentials required to achieve success with wall stencils.

 - Preparation is key